-The EUPHON was invented by Prof. Ernst Florenz Friedrich Chladni (1756-1827) in 1789.
+The EUPHON is a friction instrument, an evolution of the Armonica by B. Franklin (1706-1790) invented by Pr.
+Ernst Florenz Friedrich Chladni (1756-1827) in 1789.
 It is magnified from 1955 onwards by François Baschet (1920-2014) and Bernard Baschet (1917-2015), alongside Jacques (1918-2014) and Yvonne Lasry (1921), in the form of the Lasry-Baschet glass organ (1955).
-Frederic Bousquet was trained in sound sculpture by the latter, designer of the latest generation of Baschet crystals from 1999 to 2012 and depositary of their know-how.
+Frederic Bousquet was trained in sound sculpture by the latter, designer of the latest generation of Baschet crystals from 1999 to 2012 and custodian of their know-how.

 Dr. Frédéric Bousquet